 Moreover, hoverboards have smaller wheels and boards for balancing feet, while Segways have a more robust overall construction and feature a handlebar for balance and steering.

 Overall, hoverboards aren’t designed for people who prefer crazy adventures.
 They’re somewhat dull when compared to Segways.
 On the other hand, a skateboard isn’t as fast or robust as hoverboards and Segways.
 Furthermore, they’re not equipped with a self-balancing function.

 Hoverboards, also known as self-balancing scooters and Segways, consist of 2 motorized wheels, so they’re nothing like electric or regular skateboards.

 Nothing compares to riding a hoverboard.
 It’s fun and easy!
-However, if you’re looking to purchase one, I highly suggest that you explore the market thoroughly and select a UL-certified model.
+However, if you’re looking to purchase one, I highly suggest you explore the market thoroughly and select a UL-certified model.

-Always wear your safety gear and ride your hoverboard on flat, smooth surfaces only (unless you opt for a more advanced off-road hoverboard).
+Always wear your safety gear and ride your hoverboard on flat, smooth surfaces (unless you opt for a more advanced off-road hoverboard).
 Also, don’t forget to check if hoverboards are legal in your state.
 What’s your opinion on hoverboards?
 Drop a comment below!
 Let’s talk about hoverboards!